texjporg/cjk-gs-support/README.md

 #### Command like options ####

 `````
-  --dump-data [FILE]    dump the built-in set of font definitions; you can
+  --dump-data [FILE]    dump the set of font definitions which is currently
+                        effective, where FILE (the dump output) defaults to
-                        easily modify it, and tell me with -f (or --fontdef)
+                        cjk-gs-integrate-data.dat; you can easily modify it,
+                        and tell me with -f (or --fontdef) option
-                        the data file name defaults to cjk-gs-integrate-data.dat
   --only-aliases        regenerate only cidfmap.aliases file, instead of all
   --list-aliases        lists the available aliases and their options, with the
                         selected option on top